 Over the next year, Frank commented to his coach that he was working harder than ever, but in a good way.
 He worked with the firm’s HR and managing partner to put processes in place for new attorneys, while continuing to support his two largest clients through critical times, and mentor the attorneys who had become valued employees of the firm.

 Once he began transitioning his client relationships, Frank and his coach began to explore what he wanted to do once he left the firm.
 He began to put his toe in the water of pursuing new interests outside of work and in doing so he began to envision a life outside the firm.

 Frank realized how much he enjoyed mentoring younger people and the gift he had for doing this.
 He knew that he wanted to continue working with young people in some way.
 He began exploring various ways he could do this once he retired, including as a volunteer in the community.

-When Frank retired two years later, he felt good about how he was ending his career with the firm and excited about the new life that lay ahead of him.
+When Frank retired eighteen months after moving into his interim role, he felt good about how he ended his career with the firm and excited about the new life that lay ahead of him.

 Today, Frank works as a volunteer with high-risk teenagers and young adults.
 He divides his time between volunteering and pursuing all the interests he had before he retired but never had the time for.
 Together with a couple of colleagues, Frank also volunteers his legal services to help nonprofit organizations supporting young adults.